Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Use Cases

 \subsubsection{Backhauling}

 Network backhaul is a fundamental component of communication infrastructure, responsible for high-capacity, low-latency data transmission between \acp{BS} and the core network.
 In dense urban areas, fiber optics remain the dominant solution, offering high throughput and minimal latency, whereas copper cables, limited in bandwidth, are largely obsolete for modern traffic demands.
 In contrast, rural and remote regions often rely on satellite or microwave links, as fiber deployment is economically and logistically prohibitive~\cite{dahrouj2015cost}.
-Non-geostationary satellite systems require costly ground gateways with precise placement to maintain reliable connectivity~\cite{baeza2023gateway}.
+However, non-geostationary satellite systems require costly ground gateways with precise placement to maintain reliable connectivity~\cite{baeza2023gateway}.
 Although wireless backhauling has been studied extensively~\cite{polese2020integrated}, \ac{HAPS} are emerging as a promising enabler for next-generation networks.
 Positioned in the stratosphere, they provide near-\ac{LoS} connectivity with lower latency compared to satellites, supporting applications such as small cell backhauling, wireless sensor networks, and Earth observation~\cite{mohammed2011role}.
-In-band \ac{mmWave} backhaul has been demonstrated~\cite{taori2015point}, while multi-band approaches for enhanced capacity are discussed in~\cite{tezergil2022wireless}.
+In-band \ac{mmWave} backhaul has been demonstrated by Taori and Sridharan~\cite{taori2015point}, while multi-band approaches for enhanced capacity were discussed by Tezergil and Onur~\cite{tezergil2022wireless}.